karma-runner/karma/docs/config/01-configuration-file.md

  * `**/(foo|bar).js`: In all subdirectories, all "foo.js" or "bar.js" files

 ## Configuration Options
-These are all the available configuration options.
+These are all of the available configuration options.

 ## autoWatch
 **Type:** Boolean